 Rachel graduated from Drexel’s esteemed architectural evening program.
 Not satisfied with just speaking conversational French, dabbling in Physics and being an aircraft mechanic in the Pennsylvania Air National Guard since 2007, she decided to torture herself and study architecture.
 Rachel loves tennis, ballet, anything outdoorsy and in her words is quite “festive”.

-Richard graduated from Thomas Jefferson University with his Bachelor of Architecture and minor in Construction management.
+Richard graduated from Thomas Jefferson University with his Bachelor of Architecture with a minor in Construction management.
 Richard strives to be versatile; he is driven to learn new skills both in and out of the Architecture world.
 He aims to master the ever-evolving methods and technologies of the built environment.
-He brings this tech savy passion to his 3D rendering creations and Rich helps to research and work with our dynamic 3D Printing department.
+He brings this tech savvy passion to his 3D rendering & VR creations.
+Rich also helps to research and work with our dynamic 3D Printing department.
 Outside the office Rich is passionate about music, sports, nature and traveling.
 His love for architecture can be summed up in the famous quote by Norman Foster ”As an architect you design for the present, with an awareness of the past, for a future which is essentially unknown.”

 Most homeowners have an idea for a design solution.
 However, our expertise will avoid mistakes and create opportunities for improvement upon the initial concept.
 Our insight will go beyond simply ‘redrawing’ a plan.
 A well thought out, thorough design solution will lead to a buildable, economical and exciting finished product.